jtsang02/Spatial-App/README.md

 ## Timeline and Milestones

-I am confident that a working internal-use version of the app can be developed by the end of the summer, and that the architecture for an externally deployed app can be prepared for future progress and deployment.
+I have high confidence that a working internal-use version of the app can be developed by the end of the summer, and that the architecture for an externally deployed app can be prepared for future progress and deployment.
 The following is a rough timeline of the milestones that will be completed:

 - Week 1 - 4: Setup development environment, create React app, UI Figma sketches, create basic frontend with filereader to read .csv file into app, review of existing javascript code, and begin writing new code in TypeScript